Monisha-23/Implicit-MFA-and-Microservices-with-JWT/README.md

 ## About the project

-As alreday mentioned about the main problem of data breaches, we can state that to overcome those issuse , developers had come with explicit way of authenticating the user and protecting the database.
+As already mentioned about the main problem of data breaches, we can state that to overcome those issuse , developers had come with explicit way of authenticating the user and protecting the database.
 While in this project would like to concentrate on 2 major solutions and adding some implicit ways to enhance it's performance and security too.
 And the two fields are the following :
  * MFA, Multifactor authentication : Using more than one method to verify the user and authenticating them, which includes traditional username and password, biometrics, otp etc.